-Our CTO, Kevin O’Reilly, recently did a Q&A on this topic with ExchangeWire.
+Our Chief Strategy Officer, Kevin O’Reilly, recently did a Q&A on this topic with ExchangeWire.
 Not only is it a great overview of what addressable TV actually is, but it also details the partnerships, tech advancements and regulatory changes that have to happen before it becomes an option for most advertisers.

 Perhaps most compelling is Kevin’s position on stronger TV ad targeting without the need for addressable:

 “Brands and agencies shouldn’t wait to go out with more targeted TV campaigns.
 Advertisers can optimize TV without addressable.
 Analytics platforms offer near-real-time performance data on TV spots, providing the insights needed to learn more about audience TV habits, as well as the aspects of buys (days, programs, networks, etc.) that actually drive response.
 This information can then be used to continuously inform more targeted buys in the future.”

 The Bomb Cyclone didn’t turn NYC into a windswept, frozen wasteland.
 But it forced us to stop, think, take precautions and slow down for a day or two.
 Addressable isn’t going to overhaul the way advertisers buy TV any time soon.
 But it’s indicative of a shift in the market and is helping to prompt advertisers to find new ways to make TV reach the right audiences (in the places and times they’re most likely to respond).

 To read Kevin’s entire Q&A in ExchangeWire, click here.